Toolpack123/SQL-for-Beginners/README.md

 ## 📂 Contents
 * `create_database.sql`: The full script to create and initialize a database.

+* -- 1.
+Create A Database
+# Syntax: create database <databasename>
+-- Code
+create database school;

+-- 2. How to use this database
+# Syntax : use <databasename>
+-- Code
+use school;

 ## 🚀 How to Use
 1. Copy the code from the `.sql` file.
 2. Paste it into your MySQL Workbench